 - The depth of the program, including the classroom time and time spent on driving

 - Lodging and amenities if you can’t commute to the school from home

 - The school’s reputation for producing quality truckers and a strong job placement record

-The commercial driving license cost varies by state and may include additional fees for endorsements and road test.
+The CDL license cost varies by state and may include additional fees for endorsements and road tests.
 The type of CDL you want will also affect the cost of your schooling.
 Class A, Class B, and Class C licenses each require specific training courses and may affect the overall training cost.

-Pros and Cons of Being a Truck Driver
+Pros & Cons Of Being A Truck Driver

 - Decent entry-level pay